CuteOne/BadRotations/BadBoy API.md

-`getGround(Unit) - Bool` Returns true if ground is found under the target `getHP(Unit) - Num` Returns Unit HP % `getLineOfSight(Unit1,Unit2) - Bool` Returns true if the Unit1 can see Unit2 `getLowAllies(Value) - Num` Returns number of units under Value HP in nNova `getMana(Unit) - Num` Returns Unit Mana % `getNumEnemies(Target,Radius) - Num` Returns number of Enemies found within Radius of the target `getPetLineOfSight(Unit) - Bool` Returns true if our pet is in sight of target
+`getGround(Unit) - Bool` Returns true if ground is found under the target `getHP(Unit) - Num` Returns Unit HP % `getLineOfSight(Unit1,Unit2) - Bool` Returns true if the Unit1 can see Unit2 `getLowAllies(Value) - Num` Returns number of units under Value HP in bb.friend `getMana(Unit) - Num` Returns Unit Mana %
+`getNumEnemies(Target,Radius) - Num` Returns number of Enemies found within Radius of the target `getPetLineOfSight(Unit) - Bool` Returns true if our pet is in sight of target